mapbender/mapbender-documentation/en/installation/installation_symfony.rst

 ##########################################################

 Mapbender is built on the `Symfony <http://symfony.com/>`_ Framework and therefore can make use of the `Symfony CLI developer tool <https://symfony.com/download>`_, which needs to be installed first.
-This setup allows a quick test of Mapbender without an integration into an external webserver.
+The installation with Symfony describes how you can use built-in Symfony mechanisms to take a quick look at Mapbender.
+This setup allows a quick test without an integration into an external webserver.

 .. hint:: The use of the Symfony built-in webserver is not suitable for production environments.